edemocracy/ekklesia-deploy/README.md

 ## Quick Start

-There's a working example config for an Ekklesia Portal and two VVVote instances in `ekklesia.nix`. `ekklesia-virtualbox.nix` specifies a virtualbox network with 3 VMs meant for testing.
+There's a working example config for an Ekklesia Portal and two VVVote instances in `ekklesia.nix`. `virtualbox.nix` specifies a virtualbox network with 3 VMs meant for testing.

 The Nix shell sets up an ready-to-use deployment environment with NixOps and